 Create a Website

 Your website will be your most important tool, not just for marketing, but sales as well.
 It will house all the information you need to share about your business, products or services.
 There are many platforms out there that allow not-so-tech-savvy individuals to build a website for a much lower price than it would cost to hire an advertising agency.
-Wix is a great website builder for small businesses at no cost, or minimal costs ($20) for a basic subscription.
-If you’re an ecommerce business, Squarespace has the tools you’re looking for.
+Wix is a great website builder and ecommerce option for small businesses at no cost, or minimal costs ($20) for a basic subscription.

 A blog is a great place to house valuable content on your website.
 You can develop the content yourself, or hire a copywriter or contract to develop them for you.
 There are many benefits to blogging, such as an increase in search engine traffic.
 The more content you add to your website, the more pages from your domain become indexed in search engines, thus improving your organic search visibility and pushing your company to the top of the results.

 Using Twitter, Facebook or LinkedIn will help increase brand awareness for your company.
 Each page can reach your target audience in different ways.
 For example, you could promote a specific offer with a code.
 You can also use these as customer service platforms, or you can use them to promote your blog.
 All of these tactics will increase awareness and traffic to your website.

 Content marketing helps you build authority and credibility with your current and future customers.
 It also provides your customers value as they move through the purchase decision.
 In order to implement this strategy, you really need to understand your audience, what they are interested in, what their pain points are and how they liked to be targeted.
 This will help you provide value and become a top option when people search for the products and services you’re offering.